shoeffner/mthesis/src/models_and_methods.md

 coordinate system parallel to the standard anatomical planes.
-The $x$ axis is parallel to the coronal and transverse planes, with the positive values to the left from the head's perspective. @Mallick2016 uses left and right from the viewers perspective.
-Gaze uses left and right from the head's perspective which is more in line with @Swennen2006.
+The $x$ axis is parallel to the coronal and transverse planes, with the positive values to the left from the head's perspective. @Mallick2016 uses left and right from the viewers perspective. \Gaze{} uses left and right from the head's perspective which is more in line with @Swennen2006.
 Thus when looking at the model, the $x$ axis go to the right.
 The $z$ axis is parallel to